TheDeadSlayer/MQTT-Based-Locking-System/README.md

 - In Connection.py , make sure line 56 is '/dev/ttyACM1' or '/dev/ttyACM0' depending on the USB port arduino is connected to
 - Run Connection.py

-A mobile application was written to act as the main user interface for the system The mobile application publishes on the MQTT broker.
+A mobile application was written to act as the main user interface for the system.
+The mobile application publishes on the MQTT broker.

 App repo: https://github.com/InterVam/Network-Secura